cloudControl/documentation/Guides/Java/Java - Tomcat.md

 Java Servlet and JavaServer Pages (JSP) technologies.

-In this tutorial we're going to show you how to deploy a JSP application running on embedded Tomcat on [cloudControl].
+In this tutorial we're going to show you how to deploy a JSP application running on embedded Tomcat on [dotCloud].
 You can find the [source code on Github](https://github.com/cloudControl/java-tomcat-example-app) and check out the [Java buildpack] for supported features.